xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD02_LAB_MANUAL.md

 2. Add the required views to the Controllers.
 3. Add a description to the views.
 4. Merge rows in the **Controller** column and save the document.
-5. Create a new wireframe diagram in Visio 2010.
+5. Create a new wireframe diagram in Visio.
 6. Add a new Application Form shape to the wireframe diagram.
 7. Add a menu to the wireframe diagram.
 8. Add a panel for the photo to the wireframe diagram.